Today's Bible Reading: Galatians 5

 One warning remains.
 Moving away from legalism can easily land one in the opposite ditch of license.
 Paul warns against both extremes.
-The presence of God's Spirit controls our walk-avoiding the works of the flesh which Paul associates with license and unbridled living.
-God's Spirit yields a life of true liberty, where love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control exist not because they must but because that is who we are.
+The presence of God's Spirit controls our Christian life -- avoiding the works of the flesh which Paul associates with license and unbridled living.
+God's Spirit yields a life of true liberty, where love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control exist.
+The fruits of the Spirit are not forced; they exist in our lives because that is who we are.
 The "too easy" gospel has its own unique set of traps; only liberty in Christ sets us free to be all that God has called us to be and all that he empowers us to be.

 Paul addresses both gospel extremes in this chapter.
 Which is the greatest threat to the church today in your opinion?
 Do Christians tend toward too much restriction or too much license?
-How would you advise someone who wanted to walk the middle road of life in the Spirit?
+What advice would you give to someone who is seeking to live a balanced life and to walk in Christian liberty, celebrating life in the Spirit?

 Heavenly Father, walk beside us as we seek to live out the love principle.
 Guide and guard us -- from both extremes.
 May we walk in your way by the Spirit, through Jesus we pray, amen.